-Downtown Halifax Business Commission (DHBC) will be following the directives of public health organizations, in particular: Nova Scotia Health Authority, Health Canada, and the World Health Organization, and will be asking businesses in Downtown Halifax to do the same.
-DHBC will be providing updates and further communication as the situation develops.
+As of May 26, Nova Scotia has 1,052 confirmed cases of COVID-19 in Nova Scotia.
+It is important for everyone to do their part in slowing down the spread of the virus, including self-isolation and physical distancing as per the State of Emergency directives issued on March 22, 2020.
+Downtown Halifax Business Commission (DHBC) is following the directives of public health organizations, in particular: Nova Scotia Health Authority, Health Canada, and the World Health Organization, and is asking businesses in Downtown Halifax to do the same.

-The Halifax Chamber of Commerce has created the COVID-19 NS Business Labour Economic Coalition (new name), of which DHBC is an active member.
+The Halifax Chamber of Commerce has created the COVID-19 NS Business & Labour Economic Coalition, of which DHBC is an active member.
 The group represents the business and labour community and will work to support businesses, labour, and employees and allow collaboration across Nova Scotia during this uncertain time.
 The coalition virtually meets three times a week, with representatives from all orders of government on the calls.

 The United Way has formed the Atlantic Compassion Fund, which has raised $1.5 million and will be distributing funds to not-for-profits.
 The Fund will help agencies across Atlantic Canada respond to the unique, immediate and emerging needs in their local community.
 For information on how to donate and/or how to apply for funding, click here.